 Benjamin is an innovative litigator with significant experience in product liability and business litigation actions.
 He has successfully represented Fortune 500 companies in the pharmaceutical, medical device, automotive, energy and construction industries.
 Benjamin has managed both complex, individual cases and sprawling litigation with more than 600 lawsuits pending in jurisdictions across the country.
-As part of his practice, Benjamin has been on multiple trial teams, cross-examined witnesses in a federal jury trial, and argued appeals to the U.S. Court of Appeals for the Fifth Circuit.
+As part of his practice, Benjamin has tried several cases in federal and state court, as well as argued multiple appeals to the U.S. Court of Appeals for the Fifth Circuit.

-In recent years, Benjamin has focused his practice on defending automotive and medical device manufacturers in design-defect cases.
+In recent years, Benjamin has focused his practice on defending medical device and automotive manufacturers in design-defect cases.
 He has worked closely with company and external experts to develop legal defenses supporting the engineering technology used in his clients' products.
-Benjamin has used this experience to gain favorable outcomes for his clients—whether in trial, motion practice or favorable settlements.
+Benjamin has used this experience to gain favorable outcomes for his clients—whether in trial, motion practice, or favorable settlements.

 Benjamin’s experience has translated into significant, positive outcomes for his clients, including: